ssoham/Q0Measurement/README.md

 4) Turn the RF on in pulsed mode

-5) Check that the On Time in 70ms (and sets it if not)
+5) Check that the On Time is 70ms (and sets it if not)

-6) Increase the drive until it's at least 15 OR the gradient is at least 1 MV/m
+6) Increase the drive until it's at least 15% OR the gradient is at least 1 MV/m

 7) Phase the cavities by getting the "valley" of the reverse waveform as close to 0 as possible